 Always keep it away from air conditioning or any cold drafts in your home.

 The Monstera adansonii var. laniata doesn’t need high humidity but it sure makes a difference.
-We suggest a humidity level of 80% to 90%.
+We suggest a humidity level of 60%+ up to 90% for optimal conditions.

 There are several ways to create humidity in your home.
 It helps to invest in a hygrometer.
 These devices measure the amount of humidity in the surrounding area.
 You’ll always know if you’re hitting the mark or not.